tensorflow/tfjs-models/mobilenet/README.md

 Args:
 - **version:** The MobileNet version number.
 Use 1 for [MobileNetV1](https://github.com/tensorflow/models/blob/master/research/slim/nets/mobilenet_v1.md), and 2 for [MobileNetV2](https://github.com/tensorflow/models/tree/master/research/slim/nets/mobilenet).
 Defaults to 1.
 - **alpha:** Controls the width of the network, trading accuracy for performance.
 A smaller alpha decreases accuracy and increases performance.
-Defaults to 1.0.
+Defaults to 1.0 and 0.25 is only for V1.
 - **modelUrl:** Optional param for specifying the custom model url or `tf.io.IOHandler` object.
 Returns a `model` object.

 `mobilenet` is the module name, which is automatically included when you use the <script src> method.
 When using ES6 imports, mobilenet is the module.

-Args:
-- **version:** The MobileNet version number.
-Use 1 for [MobileNetV1](https://github.com/tensorflow/models/blob/master/research/slim/nets/mobilenet_v1.md), and 2 for [MobileNetV2](https://github.com/tensorflow/models/tree/master/research/slim/nets/mobilenet).
-Defaults to 1.
-- **alpha:** Controls the width of the network, trading accuracy for performance.
-A smaller alpha decreases accuracy and increases performance.
-Defaults to 1.0.
-- **modelUrl:** Optional param for specifying the custom model url or `tf.io.IOHandler` object.
-Returns a `model` object.

 #### Making a classification